fastrgv/WorldCupSokerban/README.md

 Note: I suggest that Windows users DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
 Simply use the windows version.

-**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the command with "padsp",EG:  "padsp (ExeName)".**

 ------------------------------------------------------------------------